Discover Minnesota's Ethnic Heritage

 The Museum of Russian Art, located in a beautiful, remodeled church in south Minneapolis, hosts exhibits of all types of Russian art and culture.

-The new Minnesota African American Museum and Cultural Center is in a historic building just south of downtown Minneapolis.
+The Minnesota African American Museum and Cultural Center is in a historic building just south of downtown Minneapolis.